allejok96/jw-scripts/README.md

 ##### What are these scripts for?

-I wrote the jwb-index script so i could watch JW Broadcasting on my Raspberry Pi running Kodi.
+I wrote the jwb-index script so I could watch JW Broadcasting on my Raspberry Pi running Kodi.

 ##### Isn't there an easier way to watch JW Broadcasting on Kodi?